-Generative artificial intelligence has captured global attention across every domain, including healthcare~\citep{ganmedic},security~\citep{gansecurity}, and image synthesis~\citep{stylegan}.
+Generative artificial intelligence has captured global attention across every domain, including healthcare~\citep{ganmedic},security~\citep{gansecurity}, image synthesis~\citep{stylegan}, and data augmentation~\citep{ondevice} .
 These models not only understand and analyze data but also generate entirely new content that ideally reflects the underlying distributions of their training data.
-However, training such models demands both massive volumes of diverse data and vast computational power \citep{manduchi2024challenges}.
+However, training such models demands both massive volumes of diverse data and vast computational power \citep{manduchi2024challenges,amer2026flop}.

 Meeting these requirements is often challenging, as the majority of today’s data remains siloed due to privacy, security, and proprietary concerns.
 These restrictions prevent clients and devices from sharing their data to a centralized entity, limiting the breadth and diversity of centralized training datasets---and, by extension, the performance of centralized models depending on them.
 Moreover, centralized training infrastructures---whether on-premises servers or cloud-based clusters---must be powerful enough to accommodate growing model sizes and are correspondingly costly in terms of cloud subscription fees or, if on-premises, hardware, electricity, cooling, and land costs, making scalability difficult and fees prohibitive \citep{abul2025diffusion}.
-This is especially true as the amount of computing power used to train AI models is growing at a staggering pace---doubling roughly every 6 to 10 months.
+This is especially true as the amount of computing power used to train AI models is growing at a staggering pace---doubling roughly every 3.4 months.
 That is far faster than the rate predicted by Moore’s Law, which estimates computing capacity to double approximately every 24 months \citep{compute}.